overlookmotel/require-folder-tree/README.md

 ### foldersKey

-If set, puts all retrieved sub-folders inside the key specified Defaults to `undefined`.
+If set, puts all retrieved sub-folders inside the key specified.
+Defaults to `undefined`.

 	requireFolderTree('/path/to/folder', { foldersKey: 'folders' });